-BMS provides four types of networks: VPC, high-speed, use-defined VLAN, and IB networks.
+BMS provides four types of networks, VPC, high-speed network, use-defined VLAN, and IB network.
 They are isolated from each other.
 VPC and high-speed network interfaces are VLAN sub-interfaces created after system maintenance VLAN NICs are bonded.
 You can manage and configure NICs of use-defined VLANs and IB networks.

 A VPC is a logically isolated, configurable, and manageable virtual network created for BMSs.
 It helps to improve the security of resources in the cloud system and simplifies network deployment.
 You can create security groups and VPNs, configure IP address ranges, and specify bandwidth sizes in your VPC.
 With a VPC, you can manage and configure internal networks and change network configurations, simplifying network management.
 You can also customize access rules to control BMS access within a security group and across different security groups to enhance BMS security.

 For more information, see Virtual Private Cloud User Guide.

 A high-speed network is an internal network between BMSs.
 It provides high bandwidth for connecting BMSs in the same AZ.
 If you want to deploy services requiring high throughput and low latency, you can create high-speed networks.
 Currently, the BMS service supports high-speed networks with a maximum bandwidth of 10 Gbit/s.